 - Te Puna Deli, 17b Minden Road, Te Puna – stocks a range of bulk dry foods such as flour, sugar, rice, lentils, nuts, seeds and spices.

 - Vege & Spices, 38 Main Road, Katikati – stocks a range of bulk bin dried goods including spices, grains, pulses, nuts and seeds.

-- Spice Traders, 1 Main Road, Katikati – stocks a wide range of bulk bin dried goods including spices, grains, pulses, nuts, seeds, flours, some zero waste essential items like baking soda, and a couple of vinegars in bulk.
+- Spice Traders, 1 Main Road, Katikati – stocks a wide range of bulk bin dried goods including spices, grains, pulses, nuts, seeds and flours.
 You may need to spend a bit of time here to get around the slightly random layout!